Get "Carb Smart" at CarbSmart®! Low Carb Foods, Sugar Free, & Diabetic Foods Call us toll free at: 877-279-7091

 • Antipasto platter - Kroger lists this on their website.
 It includes olives, peppers, artichokes, marinated mushrooms and fresh mozzarella with tomato Salad.
 Every bit of that works for us!

 • If the gang wants to order pizza, make sure one of them is extra cheese, and loaded with low carb toppings you love.
-When the pizza comes, snag your slices, put 'em on a plate, and stash them out of reach for five minutes, to cool.
-(If you just wait for the pizza to cool, you know someone'll eat your slices!)
-Then peel off the toppings and eat them without the "edible napkin," aka the crust.
+When the pizza comes, snag your slices, put ’em on a plate, and stash them out of reach for five minutes, to cool.
+(If you just wait for the pizza to cool, you know someone will eat your slices!)
+Then peel off the toppings and eat them without the “edible napkin,” aka the crust.

-Want to make something yourself?
-How about:
+Want to make something Low-Carb yourself?
+How about these

-• No-bean chili, or chili with soy beans in it.
+• No-bean chili, or chili with black soy beans in it.
 Keep it hot in your slow cooker.
 This is one of the few ways I use soy.
-I don't really trust the stuff, but we do like beans in our chili, and Eden black soy beans are super low-carb.
-I've never had anyone even comment on the unusual beans in the chili, they just eat!
+I don’t really trust the stuff, but we do like beans in our chili, and Eden black soy beans are super low-carb.
+I’ve never had anyone even comment on the unusual beans in the chili, they just eat!
 Find Eden canned black soy beans at health food stores, or in the health food department of particularly comprehensive grocery stores.
 (I can find these at both Kroger and Marsh here in Bloomington, Indiana, but then, this is a lefty-trendy college town with a big vegetarian population.)

 • Wings - you can do something a bit complicated, like the Heroin Wings from 500 Low-Carb Recipes, or you can make your own buffalo wings.
 They're actually quite simple - just mix roughly equal proportions of melted butter and hot sauce, and toss your wings in it.
 The canonical hot sauce for this is Frank's Original, but any Louisiana-style hot sauce should do.
 Originally, buffalo wings were floured and deep-fried, but we're not going to eat that flour, and frankly, deep-frying is a pain in the butt.
 I'd just roast 'em crisp, toss 'em in the sauce, and serve 'em up with plenty of blue cheese dressing and celery sticks.